funcompbio/assignment-5/README.md

 contains instructions written as comments, indicating where should you edit your code.

-The template repo and autograding feature will test your program with the DNA sequences of the [Huntingtin (_HTT_)](https://www.ncbi.nlm.nih.gov/gene/3064) gene for six simulated (i.e., not real) individuals, where three of them are affected by
+The template repo and autograding feature will test your program with DNA sequences of the [Huntingtin (_HTT_)](https://www.ncbi.nlm.nih.gov/gene/3064) gene for six simulated (i.e., not real) individuals, where three of them are affected by
 [Huntington's disease](https://en.wikipedia.org/wiki/Huntington%27s_disease)
-and three are healthy.
-These DNA sequences are stored as FASTA files in the directory called `FASTA` and their names contain the maximum number of CAG consecutive repeats found in each file.
+and the other three are healthy.
+These DNA sequences are stored as FASTA files in the directory called `FASTA` and their names contain the maximum number of `CAG` consecutive repeats found in the stored DNA sequence.
 For example, to test in your own computer whether your Python program works fine with one of those sequences, first change your current working directory to the top directory of the your local copy of this GitHub repo and type:

 ```
 $ python src/cagrepmax.py FASTA/affected_individual1_40_CAGs.fa